Learn 5 essential tips for mastering this gooey comfort favorite—then make our perfect grilled cheese recipe.

 The humble, yet revered, grilled cheese lands among the most universally loved foods out there.
 I mean really, the soul-warming and gooey appeal of a grilled cheese transcends age, race, and gender... it's like the Harry Potter of sandwiches.
 So simple and satisfying, a grilled cheese is often one of the first things we learn how to cook.
 And often, it's one of the first things many of us—myself included—learn how to cook wrong.

-I'm not usually someone to call out "right" from "wrong" in the kitchen--I'm of the belief that if it tastes good to you and you didn't cut a finger off while making it, you did it right.
-That said, I have years of experience making less-than-awesome grilled cheese sandwiches that gift me with the wisdom and authority to now say that yes--despite the fact that it’s difficult for melted cheese on buttered bread to ever be a bad thing, there are definitely a few factors that differentiate an OK grilled cheese from a great grilled cheese:
+I'm not usually someone to call out "right" from "wrong" in the kitchen—I'm of the belief that if it tastes good to you and you didn't cut a finger off while making it, you did it right.
+That said, I have years of experience making less-than-awesome grilled cheese sandwiches, which has given me with the wisdom and authority to now say that yes—despite the fact that it’s difficult for melted cheese on buttered bread to ever be a bad thing—there are definitely a few factors that differentiate an OK grilled cheese from a great grilled cheese.

-4) Even distribution.Unless you are actually using a uniformly pressed American cheese square, you need to shred and evenly spread [on bread] for the best melting results.
-Because I dig an oozing creamy grilled cheese, I mixed my cheese with a bit of mayo for the recipe below (*note: you don't have to, but this does help stretch your cheese a bit farther).
-This helps to further ensure even distribution and allows you to spread the cheese on the interior sides of both bread slices--which is super helpful if you're throwing some other non-cheese components into the mix, as this allows the melting cheese to encompass the other ingredients so that your sandwich doesn't fall apart.
+This extra step helps to further ensure even distribution of cheese and allows you to spread the cheese on the interior sides of both bread slices.
+If you're throwing some other non-cheese components into the mix, this allows the melting cheese to encompass the other ingredients so that your sandwich doesn't fall apart.
 And speaking of those other components…

 Tomato-Basil Grilled Cheese